Maysan Governorate: Etymology

-It's the Kurdish form of Parthian "mēθhan", Parsig "mēhan", and Persian "mihan/میهن", meaning "homeland".

 History

 Alexander the Great founded the town of Charax Spasinu in 324 B.C. in the governorate.
 The town later became the capital of the Characene kingdom.
 It now exists as the ruins of Naysan.

-The area suffered greatly during the Iran–Iraq War, during which it was a major battlefield, and again after the 1991 Iraqi uprising.
+The area suffered greatly during the Iran–Iraq War, during which it was a major battlefield, and again during the 1991 Iraqi uprisings led by the Shia population.

 Government

 Ba'athist era

 From 1992 to 1994, Saddam Hussein appointed a senior military commander named Kamel Sajid, who had served during the Iran–Iraq War and led special forces missions into Kuwait, during the Gulf War, to become the governor, following a decision to replace all provincial governors with military ones.
 Under Janabi's administration he reportedly introduced stronger Islamic policies, which coincided with Saddam's faith campaign at the time.